Chief-Blackhood/ascii-brick-breaker/README.md

 The player will be using a paddle with a bouncing ball to smash a wall of bricks and make high scores!
 The objective of the game is to break all the bricks as fast as possible and beat the highest score!
-You lose a life and all the powerups gained when the ball touches the ground below the paddle.
+You lose a life and all the power ups gained when the ball touches the ground below the paddle.

 ## Setup